 However, Sea Fever is undeniably a demonstration of the poet’s love for the sea and the life of a sailor.
 It is the poem’s modest simplicity and the relatable nature of these themes that allow us to draw certain conclusions from it with regards to our individual lives, a fact that makes the poem truly a work of art.

 About John Masefield

-John Masefield was a British novelist, playwright and poet born on the 1st June 1878 in Herefordshire, England.
+John Masefield was a British novelist, playwright, and poet born on the 1st June 1878 in Herefordshire, England.
 Both his parents died before he turned six and he grew up under the care of his aunt, a woman who did not approve of his addiction to reading, which he developed at a young age.
 In 1891 he began a life at sea and spent several years aboard the HMS Conway, where he spent a lot of time reading and writing.
-In 1895, after a brief illness, he boarded a boat destined for New York, however his passion for writing led him to abandon ship upon its arrival in the US and he spent several years living the life of a drifter.
+In 1895, after a brief illness, he boarded a boat destined for New York, however, his passion for writing led him to abandon ship upon its arrival in the US and he spent several years living the life of a drifter.
 He returned to England in 1897 where he married, had children, and embarked upon what would later be a successful career as a writer.
-Sea-Fever appears in his first book of collected works, Salt-Water Ballads, published in 1902.
-In 1912 he was awarded the annual Edmond de Polignac Prize and was Poet Laureate of the United Kingdom from 1930 until his death in 1967, the second longest period of office ever held, after Tennyson.
-Masefield promoted poetry throughout his life and organised competitions, prizes and annual recitals.
+Sea Fever appears in his first book of collected works, Salt-Water Ballads, published in 1902.
+In 1912 he was awarded the annual Edmond de Polignac Prize and was Poet Laureate of the United Kingdom from 1930 until his death in 1967, the second-longest period of office ever held, after Tennyson.
+Masefield promoted poetry throughout his life and organized competitions, prizes, and annual recitals.